mikolajwojciuk/otomoto-scraper/README.md

 streamlit run app.py
 ```

 **NOTE:** This app was not designed to be used in production.
 It was created for educational purposes.
-It might require further development and running it locally will require modifying bucket names in streamlit_utils/utils.py file.
+It might require further development and running it locally will require access to data stored in S3 bucket as well as accordingly modifyied bucket names in streamlit_utils/utils.py file.